-Country's best-loved band of the '80s released this to the approval of all audiences, especially fans in the South.
-Painting a picture of how the holidays are celebrated nationwide, the group inevitably makes its way back to its own hometown for a special wish: "And from Fort Payne, Alabama, Merry Christmas tonight!"
+Country's best-loved band of the '80s released this tune to the approval of all audiences, especially fans in the South.
+Painting a picture of how the holidays are celebrated nationwide, the group inevitably makes its way back to its own hometown for a special wish: "And from Fort Payne, Ala., Merry Christmas tonight!"
 'Christmas in Dixie' is a traditional, warm-fuzzies-by-the-fireplace kind of song.

 This mid-20th-century classic comes out of the same rural tradition as Wynonna and Naomi Judd, making the popular bluegrass tune an instant favorite.
 The blended voices of mother and daughter rise like a mist out of the Kentucky mountains.
 Other neo-traditionalists including Emmylou Harris and Patty Loveless have also recorded it, ensuring the song's popularity for years to come.

 Underwood and Smith debuted their new Christmas duet, 'All Is Well,' at the 2014 CMA Country Christmas event -- Underwood's first time on the annual holiday show.
 The song, off Smith's new album 'The Spirit of Christmas,' is a simple one, reflecting on the meaning of Christmas, with Underwood's powerhouse vocals giving country fans a true gift during the holiday season.
 'All Is Well' is beautiful enough to bring tears to your eyes in all the right ways during Christmastime.

 A reminder that the holiday season isn't always about twinkling lights and candy canes, this sobering look at the financial constraints that some families face during Christmas time was a No. 1 hit for Haggard in 1973, ultimately becoming the No. 2 song of the entire year.
 Now considered a classic, the oft-covered tune continues to resonate with listeners who struggle through the holidays.